School of Nursing students in white coats

 4. Assume leadership in the creation of original research that makes a substantive contribution to health.

-6. Demonstrate breadth in learning experiences through intra- and cross-disciplinary study, and integration of research, teaching, mentoring, and service to the profession.
+6. Demonstrate breadth in learning experiences through intra- and cross-disciplinary study, and integration of research, teaching, mentoring, service to the profession, and/or other career roles.

 7. Negotiate and work successfully with interprofessional teams.